-Where Do Hippos Live | Geographic Distribution
+Where Do Hippos Live?
+Geographic Distribution Explained

 They are recognizable by their special-looking shoulder, which is barrel-shaped.
-Though they seem to have a heavy body and tiny legs compared to the body, the fantastic fact is hippos can run faster than you!
+Though they seem to have a heavy body and tiny legs compared to the body, the amazing fact is hippos can run faster than you!

 Where do hippo live